sandeepsnairms/banking-multi-agent-workshop/python/workshop/Module-02.md

 Let's add the Checkpointer Plugin to our application.

-To begin, navigate to the `banking_Agents.py` file.
+1. To begin, open the **banking_Agents.py** file.

-Copy the code below to the top of the file with the other imports:
+1. Copy the code below to the top of the file with the other imports:

 ```python
 from langgraph_checkpoint_cosmosdb import CosmosDBSaver